A fantastic family day

 You can let off steam running round the parkland or fly a kite on the paddock.
 Try a game of croquet on our Croquet Lawn - there's a set of rules to get you started or just enjoy the challenge.

 Play with our giant games or try hide and seek around the trees on the Cedar Lawn.

 Our parkland paths are buggy-friendly for a longer walk too.

 There’s all sorts of wildlife here, from bugs in the gardens to magnificent swans and herons on the river.
-Look and listen to discover something fascinating.

 The Orangery restaurant offers children’s meals and snacks, and we’re happy for you to bring your own food for babies.

 When we're busy, there's a tea tent for snacks outside the Orangery and another outlet in the pretty tea-garden by the Stables so you don't have to queue in the restaurant.
 There are ice creams, drinks and crisps in the Pantry shop next to the entrance to the Victorian kitchen.

 You are always welcome to bring a picnic to enjoy by the river whatever the weather.

 Our Servants' Hall shop has lots of pocket-money priced toys, games, sweets and books for you to enjoy.

 Find ice-creams in our Pantry shop by the Victorian kitchen.